-Are you in Class 12 and planning to apply for AILET next year?
+Are you in Class 12 and planning to appear for AILET?
 If so, this article is for you.
 We have outlined how to prepare for AILET in one year here.
 Read on!

-AILET is among the most challenging law entrance exams, but with the right approach and adequate preparation time, it is achievable.
+AILET is considered among the most challenging law entrance exams, but if we adopt the right approach and have adequate preparation time, it is achievable.
 The preparation duration varies for each aspirant based on their learning abilities and study strategies.
 Generally, a one-year timeline is sufficient for effective preparation.

-This article outlines a one-year preparation strategy for AILET, offering guidance on how to make the most of this period.
-However, remember that your preparation timeline should align with your unique learning pace.
-It also includes section-wise preparation tips for the AILET UG exam, which is conducted for admission to the BA LLB and BCom LLB courses offered by the National Law University, Delhi.
+This article outlines a one-year preparation strategy for AILET 2026, offering guidance on how to make the most out of this period.
+However, aspirants must keep in mind to align their preparation timeline with their unique learning pace.
+The article below also talks about section-wise preparation tips for the AILET UG exam, which is conducted for admission to the BA LLB and BCom LLB courses offered by the National Law University, Delhi.

 Explore colleges based on AILET

-- How to Prepare for CLAT and AILET Simultaneously?
+- How to Prepare for AILET in One Year?

 How to Prepare for AILET in One Year?